Sobolev space theory and H\"older estimates for the stochastic partial differential equations on conic and polygonal domains

 Even for the model case considered in \cite{ CKL 2019+,CKLL 2018} we struggled to have higher order derivative estimate and left the problem as the future work.
 The main issue is to include the distance to the boundary in our weight system to have a satisfactory regularity relation between solutions and the inputs.
 In fact, there was an omen of aforementioned difficulty that is implied in the Green's function estimate used in \cite{CKLL 2018} and \cite{CKL 2019+}.
 The estimate dominating Green's function does not vanish at the boundary although it does at the vertex.
 We need more refined Green's function estimate for the starter of a satisfactory regularity result.

 We then set a program of three steps: (i) preparing a refined $d$-dimensional Green's function estimate for operators with measurable coefficients (ii) preparing PDE result (iii) establishing SPDE result addressing the higher order derivative estimates.
 First two steps are done in \cite{Green} and \cite{ConicPDE}, and this article fulfills the last step.
 In \cite{Green} the refined Green's function estimate involves both the distance to the vertex and the distance to the boundary and it now vanishes at all the points on the boundary with informative decay rate near the boundary.
 The work \cite{ConicPDE} fully makes use of what we prepared in \cite{Green} and it is designed to serve this article well.
-For instance, in this article we frequently consider the difference of two slightly different SPDEs, which yields a PDE and then the results in \cite{ConicPDE} intervene.
-To make \cite{ConicPDE} well-prepared for SPDEs, it is important for us to embrace both the strategy using equation itself and the one using a solution representation with Green's function.

-Let us explain, in details, the work done in \cite{ConicPDE} and the role of it in relation with this article.
-In \cite{ConicPDE} we studied the (deterministic) parabolic equation on conic domains, using a mixed weight system involving both the distance to the vertex and the boundary.
-Now, we have two different ranges of powers of the distances.
-In \cite{ConicPDE} we aim that the range for the power of the distance to the boundary is the same as the $C^1$-domain result and the one for the power of the distance to the vertex embraces the results of the model case in \cite{CKLL 2018} and \cite{CKL 2019+}.
-The weight system in \cite{ConicPDE} is more natural and appropriate compared to the one in \cite{CKLL 2018} and \cite{CKL 2019+}, and leads us to a significant improvement of the result therein at least with PDEs.

-As we proceed to the stochastic counterpart of it, stochastic parabolic equations, we want to use the same framework, the mixed weight system, to deduce a decent regularity theory.
-The effect of stochastic noise term under the Dirichlet boundary condition requires us to design an appropriate weight system for establishing a regularity relation between $f^0$, $f^i$, $i=1,\ldots,d$, $g^k$, $k=1,2,\ldots$ and the solution $u$.
-For this matter, we want to point out that the weight system in \cite{ConicPDE} in fact has two purposes; see the introduction in \cite{ConicPDE}.
-One is to be a main ingredient of a natural and fine regularity result for deterministic parabolic equation, of course.
-The other, which related to this article, is to be a still very important ingredient for the stochastic parabolic equations, too.
-Let us explain this.
-Recall $ \rho_{\circ}(x):=|x| \quad \text{and} \quad \rho(x):=d(x,\partial \cD), $ which denote the distance from $x$ to vertex and to the boundary of the conic domain $\cD=\cD(\cM)$, respectively.
-We prove that for any $p\ge 2$ and $n=0,1,2,\cdots$, the estimate